-Bonita is the Company’s core asset, and focus of the Company’s exploration effort in 2017.
-The property is large, encompassing a district of historic copper, gold and iron workings (see Satellite Image below).
+The Bonita property is large, encompassing a district of historic copper, gold and iron workings (see Satellite Image below).
 The showings are unified by a single, district-scale hydrothermal system with a large alteration footprint within which copper sulfide and gold mineralization has been sampled by VR over an area of approximately 4 x 5 kilometres (see Copper and Gold Map below).
-The large alteration footprint is clearly delineated by airborne magnetic and hyperspectral surveys, and refined by detailed mapping of alteration zones on the ground, including outer propylitic, argillic, sodic, and phyllic, augmented by identification of silica-specularite and iron-carbonate – chlorite hydrothermal breccia bodies (dykes and diatremes)./p>

 VR has identified several large and specific exploration targets for porphyry copper-gold mineralization at Bonita over the past three years of exploration.
 They are based on the integration of geological mapping, mineral alteration vectors, rock and soil geochemical anomalies, and gravity, magnetic and resistivity geophysical anomalies (see Exploration Targets Map below).
-Integrated exploration targets represent the potential to discover not just one, but a cluster of buried, porphyry copper stocks which give rise to the various historic surface workings of copper-gold veins, and copper-gold bearing iron oxide hydrothermal breccias (IOCG).
+Integrated exploration targets represent the potential to discover not just one, but a cluster of buried, porphyry copper stocks and/or breccia pipes which give rise to the various historic surface workings of copper-gold veins, and copper-gold bearing iron oxide hydrothermal breccias in peripheral alteration zones.

 VR completed an independent NI 43-101 compliant Technical Report in January, 2017.
-The objective of VR is to complete first pass diamond drill programs recommended in the report in order to pursue the discovery of a new porphyry copper-gold camp in the western US.
+The objective of VR is to complete first pass diamond drill programs recommended in the report in order to pursue the discovery of a new porphyry copper-gold deposit, and potentially a new porphyry copper-gold camp in the western US.

 The Bonita property is located in Humboldt County in northwestern Nevada, USA, approximately 150 kilometers northwest of Reno.
 It is on the southwestern flanks of the Jackson Range, and immediately east of the Black Rock desert.